 - Decide your budget.
 If you have £500 available for trading, you’ll likely approach oil trading in a different way than if you have £50,000 in your account.
 Figure out your budget before you make your first trade.

 - Select your broker and sign up.
 Pick a broker with reasonable transaction fees, a strong reputation, and an easy-to-use trading platform.
-Once you’ve found the online broker you want to use, sign up and you’ll be ready to start trading oil online.
+Once you’ve found the best online commodity broker for your needs, sign up and you’ll be ready to start oil trading online.

 - Assess and manage risk.
 A stop-loss order is a trading strategy that allows you to limit the size of your loss by setting a sell order that will automatically trigger once your oil trade falls to a certain price.
 Figure out how far below your buy price you want your stop-loss order to be.
 Then, when you make your first trade, immediately place your stop-loss order to protect your capital.